National Directorate for Fire and Emergency Management - FAQs

-The National Directorate creates an effective model of integrated leadership, development support and oversight by central government (under the aegis of the Community Division of the Department of the Environment, Community and Local Government) of local authorities’ provision of consistently effective, safe and value for money fire and emergency services in Ireland.
+The National Directorate creates an effective model of integrated leadership, development support and oversight by central government (under the aegis of the Local Government Division of the Department of Housing, Planning and Local Government) of local authorities’ provision of consistently effective, safe and value for money fire and emergency services in Ireland.

 The National Directorate supports the Local Authorities by making improvements in the fire services work arrangements.
 We try not to interfere with what is in place locally but suggest ways that it can be improved.

 These two fire service policy documents developed by the National Directorate became national policy in early 2013:

 - “Keeping Communities Safe” – A framework for Fire Safety in Ireland (KCS).

 KCS deals with issues including reform of delivery structures, roles of fire services for society, and sets norms, standards and targets for the provision of safe and effective fire services in Ireland.